Women in policing in the United States: Early entry into the profession

 The first policewomen in the United States included Marie Owens, who joined the Chicago Police department in 1891; Lola Baldwin, who was sworn in by the city of Portland in 1908; Fanny Bixby, also sworn into office in 1908 by the city of Long Beach, California; and Alice Stebbins Wells who was initiated into the Los Angeles Police Department in 1910.
+Mary D. Diehl and L. M. Gillespie then became two of the first women sworn in by the city of Philadelphia in 1913.
+Their hiring was announced in newspapers across the United States.

 The first African American policewomen to join the force include Cora Parchment, who was sworn into the New York Police Department, and Georgia Ann Robinson, who was sworn into the LAPD in 1919.

+The first unofficial U.S. Secret Service female special agent was Florence Bolan.
+She joined the service in 1917.
+In 1924, Bolan was promoted to operative (the title preceding special agent) where she performed duties, such as searching female prisoners and engage in occasional fieldwork.

 As time continued onward, the organized movement towards including more women in the police force began to diminish, even as the raw numbers of female police officers continued to grow.
 With the decrease in structural supports, women's roles in policing stagnated.
 From the 1930s until the early 1960s, women's roles were largely working as dispatchers, checking parking meters, and continuing to deal with women's and children's issues (i.e. questioning female witnesses and offenders).
 They also took on more clerical and support duties, and were less involved in the active investigation of crime.
 During the early 1960s, women began to agitate for diversity in their participation in the police workforce, especially as working class women began to enter the profession- the role of policewoman as moral reformer, social worker, or secretary no longer aligned with the changing demographics of female officers.